wenhhu/Two-Sigma-Kaggle/README.md

 ## Model Description

 In this repo, "Main-script.py" file is the code I submitted.
 The model I implemented is a two-layer stacking model combining models including robust regression, stepwise linear regression and ExtraTree.
+Because there are some cross layers in my model structure, I want to describe the model as four layers.

 ### Layer 0
 In the initial layer, we used a robust regression to fit y against golden features that are selected according to mutual information and RF.
 These models will be included in the layer 1 directly.
 In addition, we used linear model to stepwisely group features up into covar_sets.
 The feature grouping is based on the improvement of mse before and after grouping.
 The grouped features are used to fit y.